spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 Please check out the [AI SDK Core API Reference](/docs/reference/ai-sdk-core) for more details on each function.

 ---

 title: Generating Text
-description: Learn how to generate text with the AI SDK.
+description: Learn how to generate text with the AI SDK
 ---

 # Generating and Streaming Text